iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

 ```

-In following case, first load the string library and then change all the gender data in upper case and by using `str_to_title()` function change all letter except first to lower case.
+In the realm of transformations, let's wield the power of the `stringr` library as our wand.
+With it, we shall metamorphose the gender data, aligning them to a harmonious tune.

+Behold the enchantment:

 ```R